-A quality assurance system is in place, with structures, responsibles, policies, procedures, tools, mechanisms to gather on a continuous basis information about all activities undertaken according to the organisation of the College in general and to the program more specific.
+A quality assurance system is in place, with structures, those who are responsible, policies, procedures, tools, mechanisms to gather on a continuous basis information about all activities undertaken according to the organisation of the College in general and to the program more specific.
 For implementation the ESG have been used as can be seen in the topics that are measured within the system:

-- 1. Quality assurance policies and procedures; - 2.
-Program design and approval; - 3.
-Student-centred teaching, learning, and assessment; - 4.
-Admission, progress, recognition, and certification of students; - 5.
-Academic staff quality; - 6.
-Teaching resources and student support; - 7.
-Information management; - 8.
-Public information dissemination; - 9.
-Continuous monitoring and periodic review of programs; - 10.
-External quality assurance practices in line with the European Standards and Guidelines (ESG) on a cyclical basis.
+- 1. Quality assurance policies and procedures;

+- 2. Program design and approval;

+- 3. Student-centred teaching, learning, and assessment;

+- 4. Admission, progress, recognition, and certification of students;

+- 5. Academic staff quality;

+- 6. Teaching resources and student support;

+- 7. Information management;

+- 8. Public information dissemination;

+- 9. Continuous monitoring and periodic review of programs;

+10. External quality assurance practices in line with the European Standards and Guidelines (ESG) on a cyclical basis.

-Alma Mater Europaea Campus College "Resonance" has established policies and procedures for quality assurance, detailed in Chapter V of the College's Statute.
+Alma Mater Europaea Campus College "Resonance" has established policies and procedures for quality assurance, detailed in Chapter V of the College's Statute .

 The Quality Framework for Quality Assurance is defined with KPI and benchmarks are defined.
-The SER gives results for 2023 for 3 year bachelor in Science in Physiotherpy.
+The SER gives results for 2023 for the 3 year bachelor.
 Evolution over the years is not yet visible.
 The KPI's are too much focused on output criteria as for teaching and research.
 More attention for input and process indicators has to be made.
-Especially the implementation and the steering of learning outcomes in the learning environment has to have more attention as well as the evolution of mastering competences over the semesters needed to collect evidence that graduates will be fit for purpose.
+Especially the implementation and the steering of learning outcomes in the learning environment has to have more attention as well as the evolution of mastering competences over the semesters needed to have evidence that learning has taken place at the right level at graduation for a 4 year Bachelor in Science.

-The SER promises that the system will be monitored on a regular basis in order to show progress in quality over time.
-At the moment this is not possible.
+The SER "promises" that the system will be monitored on a regular basis in order to show progress in quality over time.
 Implementation has started.
 Special regulations have been developed as for implementation of electronic surveys, data processing, report preparation, implementation of results of surveys, reliability of information, time period for storing information and monitoring the implementation of the regulation.

 A College Manual for Quality Assurance has been created in 2021 and has to be updated according to the new quality framework.

 The Quality Assurance Office has 12 members, 3 administrative members and also 3 students.
 The Committee has 15 members, including 3 student.
-The responsabilities of the office are well defined:
+The responsibilities of the office are well defined:

-- Administering evaluation processes as outlined in the College's Quality Assurance Policy Framework. - Executing operational processes for the implementation of quality assessment activities within the College. - Processing information gathered during the data collection phase. - Collecting necessary reference materials for the internal evaluation of the College's specific activities. - Managing the distribution and publication of reports on evaluation activities. - Establishing working groups, as recommended by the College Quality Assurance Committee, to conduct evaluation activities as needed.
+- Administering evaluation processes as outlined in the College's Quality Assurance Policy Framework. - Executing operational processes for the implementation of quality assessment activities within the College. - Processing information gathered during the data collection phase. - Collecting necessary reference materials for the internal evaluation of the College's specific activities. - Managing the distribution and publication of reports on evaluation activities.

+• Establishing working groups, as recommended by the College Quality Assurance Committee, to conduct evaluation activities as needed.